infinum/wordpress-handbook/Development environment setup/WP-CLI setup.md

 ### Local installation

-WP-CLI can be installed on your local machine by following the instructions in the [WP-CLI documentation](https://developer.wordpress.org/cli/commands/).
+WP-CLI can be installed on your local machine in a couple of ways, here are some:

+- by following the instructions in the [WP-CLI documentation](https://developer.wordpress.org/cli/commands/)
+- via Homebrew with `brew install wp-cli` command

 ### Remote installation